drpetersonfernandes/SimpleLauncher/parameters.md

 Use the [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) I wrote to generate the BAT files for you.

-Try launching your batch file directly outside of Simple Launcher first.
+Try launching your batch file outside Simple Launcher first.
 If it works there, it should also work inside Simple Launcher.

 ## Sony PSP